cuhsat/lrsh/README.md

 A user specific configuration file can be place under `~/.palantirrc`.

 ### Variables
-The following global variables will be defined:
+The following additional global variables will be defined:

-* `MODE`    The command line option `-p`
+* `MODE`    The command line option `-d`
 * `HOST`    The command line argument `HOST`
 * `PORT`    The command line argument `PORT`
 * `DEBUG`   If compiled with `DEBUG` flag set